ike5/SchedulingApplication/src/project_files/Directions.md

 The graduate incorporates lambda expressions in application development to meet business requirements more efficiently.

 4025.01.07 : Collections
-The graduate incorporates streams and filters in application development to manipulate data more efficiently.
+The graduate incorporates streams and filters in application development to manipulate utils more efficiently.

 4025.01.08 : Localization API and Date/Time API
 The graduate applies the localization API and date/time API in application development to support end-users in various geographical regions.